 However, deep within the Catechism there awaited a high hurdle.
 Even if Cardinal Newman convincingly demonstrates how the development of doctrine accounts for those Catholic doctrines that make Baptists bristle and Calvinists cringe, there awaited the Grace and Justification section of the Catechism.
 Wasn’t that the real key?
 Hadn’t we been taught that Catholics were “working their way to heaven” or “earning” their own salvation?
 Wasn’t that why Martin Luther had to rescue the gospel in the sixteenth century?
 Rome was preaching another gospel, as Paul warned the Galatians, deserving the anathema, right?

 To my shame and embarrassment, I discovered that idea to be false; born of ignorance at best, maybe anti-Catholic prejudice, or worse.
 Even if I had picked it up innocently, and repeated it naively, I cannot justify my own ignorance and sloth.
 To my surprise, I discovered in the twenty-first century what Saint Augustine discovered in the fourth: “Great hope has dawned; the Catholic Faith teaches not what we thought, and vainly accused it of[.]”
 Indeed, the Church has been maligned and slandered, starting not in the sixteenth-century with the Reformers, but from the beginning.
 Like Augustine, when I discovered the truth of the Catholic Church, by God’s grace, I could not stay away.
 In fact, the Catholic Faith teaches what I have long believed: our salvation begins and ends with the grace of God – – based on the life and death of the God-Man, Jesus Christ; His cross; and His triumph over the grave by the power of the Holy Spirit.
+There is no daylight between Sacred Scripture and the Catechism of the Catholic Church on Grace and Justification.
+For example,

 1992 Justification has been merited for us by the Passion of Christ who offered himself on the cross as a living victim, holy and pleasing to God, and whose blood has become the instrument of atonement for the sins of all men.
 Justification is conferred in Baptism, the sacrament of faith.
 It conforms us to the righteousness of God, who makes us inwardly just by the power of his mercy.
 Its purpose is the glory of God and of Christ, and the gift of eternal life:40